*This is an update to a blog originally posted September 18, 2020.

 This point seems especially relevant in today’s environment that is focused on equality, diversity and inclusion, and social justice.
-Is it important in your opinion?
 How many employers do you think take this into consideration and should more do so?

 Nelson: This passage is incredibly important as employers are not allowed to tell employees what documents to bring for the Form I-9.
 Many employers don’t realize that employees get to decide what documents to bring and should review their practices to ensure that they are not requesting certain documents.

-EBI: Is it possible that the Form I-9 process will forever and permanently be changed by this pandemic?
+EBI: Is it possible the Form I-9 process will be permanently changed by this pandemic?